 As you can see, Pluto fails to meet the third and last condition.
 Its mass is considerably less that of all the other objects in its orbit combined.
-Furthermore, IAU panel decided to re-classify bodies which meet the first two conditions but not the third, such as Pluto, to dwarf planets.
-Thus far only five dwarf planets have been identified namely, Ceres, Pluto, Eris, Makemake and Haumea.
+Furthermore, the IAU panel decided to reclassify bodies that meet the first two conditions but not the third, such as Pluto, to dwarf planets.
+Thus far, only five dwarf planets have been identified, namely, Ceres, Pluto, Eris, Makemake, and Haumea.

 While the decision was welcomed by members of the astronomical societies around the world, it also faced a backlash from many astronomers.
-One of the principal critics of IAU’s resolution is Alan Stern, who is currently serving as the chief investigator of New Horizons mission ridiculed the decision by saying that;
+One of the principal critics of IAU’s resolution is Alan Stern, who is currently serving as the chief investigator of the New Horizons mission.
+He ridiculed the decision by saying that;

 “The definition introduced is fundamentally flawed.
 As a scientist, I’m embarrassed”.
 Alan Stern to New Scientist.

-Since Pluto was re-classified, many studies and researches have been published providing something new in this delicate matter.
-A research paper published in September 2018 pointed out towards the presence of a more complex geology on Pluto which is more dynamic than most of the other planets in our solar system.
+Since the reclassification of Pluto, many studies and researches have been published, providing something new in this delicate matter.
+A research paper published in September 2018 pointed out the presence of more complex geology on Pluto, which is more dynamic than most of the other planets in our solar system.